lindamutheu/simple_shell/README.md

 14. What is EOF / “end-of-file”?
       The EOF operator is used in many programming languages.
 This operator stands for the end of the file.
 This means that wherever a compiler or an interpreter encounters this oprator, it will receive an indication that the file it was reading has ended

+The Authors of this project include;
+Linda Musyoki & Alimson Toluwani